NeckPopping

 Stop Popping Your Neck!

-I recently discovered a WikiHow article entitled “How to Crack Your Neck.”
+I recently discovered a WikiHow article entitled “6 Ways to Crack Your Neck.”
 Let me ask you this… Have you ever felt compelled to skip the dentist’s office, reach for your rechargeable Dewalt drill, and attempt to fix your own toothache?

 Pretty silly, right?
 Well wrenching your neck from side to side hoping to elicit pain relief isn’t much smarter.